-I get amped the night before a tournament and have trouble sleeping.
-I read a good book and clear my mind the night before.
-Figure out how to clear your mind and sleep well because this is crucial.
+Some people get excited the night before a tournament and have trouble sleeping.
+Try to clear your mind the night before, whether through a good book, comforting move, or meditation session.
+Figure out how to clear your mind and get a good 8-hour rest.

 You should test out which food will be right for you before tournaments.
-Eat a big meal the night before if you are playing in the morning.
-I will just graze on granola, fruit, and beef jerky throughout the playing time.
-I do not do well eating a big breakfast before playing.
+Eat a big, protein-packed meal the night before if you are playing in the morning.
+Grab a solid breakfast, such as eggs or yogurt before heading out.
+Some people do not play well on a full stomach — if this is you, be sure to bring healthy snacks such as granola, fruit, and beef jerky to graze on throughout the tournament.

 Talk with your partner and go in with a set plan.
 Are you stacking or only stacking on the serve?
-Make sure you know what you are going to do before you show up.
+Do you have set plays you want to try?
+Make sure you know what you want to do before you show up.

 Need a place to start?
 Mark Renneson gives us 5 Pickleball Strategies you can discuss and practice before the big day:

-Imagine a scenario where you just lost 3 points in a row off long rallies.
+Imagine a scenario where you lost three points in a row off long rallies.
 You are tired and the other team has the momentum.
 What are you going to do?
-Are you going to keep playing and hoping the momentum swings?
-Or are you going to call a timeout?!
-Yeah, call those timeouts because a reset is crucial when your opponents go on runs.
+Are you going to keep playing and hope the momentum swings in your favor?
+Or are you going to call a timeout?
+Call those timeouts — a reset is crucial tool when your opponents go on runs.

 2. Don’t hit everything — know when to let the ball go out